 After finally managing to get someone on the phone, it turned out this was indeed the right address, and a good half-hour later, someone showed up to let us in.

 Established in 1908, the cellar consists of six alleys, each about 100 yards long.
 The narrow and rather plain galleries, filled with brick alcoves, contain several hundred thousand bottles, with the oldest one dating from 1975.
 The lady who gave us the tour, while speaking fluent Russian, wasn’t always very clear about the current state of the winery.
 It’s open, but doesn’t seem to make wine anymore — we didn’t taste anything made after 1987.
-Apparently, most of the vineyard was taken over and privatized, and people prefer making wine for themselves now.
+Apparently, most of the vineyard was taken over and privatized, and people prefer making wine for themselves nowadays.
 The latter was stated with a certain disdain for the capitalistic chaos that followed the collapse of the doubtlessly beloved Union.

 The small castle below, which hosts one Cojuşna’s tasting rooms, was supposedly based on the Soroca fortress.
 Never mind that the original is round and not square; since it’s the only fortress in the whole country, any replica’s got to be inspired by it!

 In fact, I think the winery has almost, if not completely, halted its production.
-We didn’t see any barrels or bottling lines, let alone presses and fermentation tanks.
+We didn’t see any barrels or bottling lines, let alone presses or fermentation tanks.
 All the wine I remember seeing was was made off-premises and brought in already bottled, sometimes from other regions.
 Cojuşna is a winery that doesn’t make wine — more like a wine cellar that would label wines under its name.
 We were the only visitors, and I don’t think they get a lot of tourists in general.

 Time to taste the wines.
 The tasting room itself was probably the highlight of the visit.
 It goes a bit over the top, with Georgian wine-themed tapestries, stuffed boars’ heads, extravagant chandeliers, and lots of wooden furniture, carved by a local boy and his father.